-You probably know what a roulade is, but what about a Roulade Roast?
-It seems more elaborate, but it's actually astonishingly simple to follow the recipe.
+You probably know what a roulade is, but what about a roulade roast?
+It seems more elaborate, but it's actually astonishingly simple to follow the recipe!
 Just make sure you set aside some time.
-You'll reap the rewards later, as the Roulade Roast really will melt in the mouth come mealtime!
+You'll reap the rewards later, as this really will melt in the mouth come mealtime!

 - 5 tbsp mustard

 - 20 bacon slices

 - 7 medium onions, sliced horizontally

 - 7 oz sliced pickles

 For the red wine vegetable sauce: